Change a Trust Account Due to Death of a Trustee

 - A completed Shareholder Request Form referencing the account

 number(s)and signed by the successor trustee(s).Each signature must be guaranteed by a bank, savings and loan association, trust company, credit union, broker/dealer or any other “eligible guarantor institution,” as noted on the form.
-A signature guarantee is not required if the account remains under the same trust and the trustee(s)is/are identical to the successor trustee(s)named in the trust document.
+A signature guarantee is not required if the account remains under the same trust and the surviving trustee(s)is/are identical to the successor trustee(s)named in the trust document.

 - A photocopy of the death certificate for the deceased trustee.